kammitama5/kammitama5.github.io/_posts/2021-6-22-Tuesday-June-22nd.md

 and progress thus far.
 All of the projects were really interesting, and there were even ones on fairness and privacy-preserving algorithms, which was cool.
 One of them also used the ```Adult``` dataset, which is a dataset I know well.

+## RLOS progression goals
+- Alexey and Chen and myself are going to continue to work this week; we spent some time on Monday working and collaborating using VS Code Collaboration Tools, which was my first time using that.
+It was pretty fun!
+I enjoyed it a lot!
+It's very easy to get lost working together in that space, and we ended up going over and at the end, I was thanked for my hard work.
+It was really awesome and a lot of fun, and easy to get into the zone working in that way, even remotely.

 ## Good News!
 Galois Summer School
 - I received word yesterday that I was able to obtain one of 35 slots for the [Galois Trustworthy Machine Learning Summer School](https://galois.com/news/2021-galois-summer-school-for-trustworthy-machine-learning-artificial-intelligence-and-data-science/)!
 I'm super excited to meet other researchers at Galois and learn more about the kind of work they do!
 It's like a dream come true!
 Super cool!!!!
 I'm excited to see the other participants,